ShinaJr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The 103-infinite_add.c program writes a function that adds two numbers.
 The 102-magic.c program prints a[2] = 98, followed by a new line.
 The 101-print_number.c program writes a function that prints an integer.
+The 100-rot13.c program writes a function that encodes a string using rot13.